 How to use buckwheat groats

 Power pilafs: For a simple side dish, dress up cooked groats with lots of browned onions and a some chopped fresh parsley and/or dill.
-Here’s a tasty recipe for Buckwheat Kasha with Mushrooms and Olives.
+See also this site’s recipe for Kasha with Mushrooms.
+Here’s another tasty pilaf, Buckwheat Kasha with Mushrooms and Olives.

 Even more pilafs: Cooked groats are highly compatible with onions, mushrooms, celery, cabbage, and almonds.
 For a simple pilaf-style dish, sauté any or all of these and combine with cooked groats; season with salt, pepper, and fresh or dried herbs.